-It’s 14.4 kilometres as a round-trip hike with an elevation gain of 1055 metres.
+It’s 14.4 km as a round-trip hike with an elevation gain of 1055 m.
 It would make a superb day hike if you were camping at the Lillian Lake Campground.

-This 8 kilometre round-trip hike is a challenging one as it’s really a bit of a scramble in places.
+This 8 km round-trip hike to Opal Ridge South is a challenging one as it’s really a bit of a scramble in places.
 There is a nasty section of scree that will put a lot of people off.
-And you climb 1,012 metres, so over the 5 – 6 hours it takes to do the hike, you get quite a work-out.
+And you climb 1,012 m, so over the 5 – 6 hours it takes to do the hike, you get quite a work-out.

 The hike starts at the gas station across from the turn-off to Fortress Mountain.
 While there isn’t any signage, if you follow the route description in the link below, you’ll find it to be straightforward.

 The rewards after you get through the scree are fantastic.
 There’s lovely grassy sections, big in your face mountain views and then to finish – a delightful ridge walk.

 #6 King Creek Ridge – one of the steep and rewarding Kananaskis Trail hikes

 I like to do something outdoors on my birthday and this hike was my choice in 2019.
 By the second week of June it was snow free, save for a few mounds of snow the dog enjoyed rolling in to cool off.
 The snow free date will vary considerably from year to year.